If you define IgnoreAcctSignature, it

 such does not fail, and you have checked that the shared secrets are

-correct, try enabling IgnoreAccSignature
+correct, try enabling IgnoreAccSignature.
+The bad

 authenticator log message looks this: